linuzo/Apollo-Legacy/.github/ISSUE_TEMPLATE.md

 If the issue is **not** reproducible without plugins:
 - Have you asked for help on our forums before creating an issue?
 - Can you provide sample, *minimal* reproducing code for the issue?
 If so, paste it in the bottom section
-- Paste your list of plugins here (use the 'plugins' command in PocketMine-MP)
+- Paste your list of plugins here (use the 'plugins' command in SpigotPE)

 ### Crashdump, backtrace or other files
 <!--- please use gist or anything else and add links here -->